-The Salesian Institute is dedicated to improving the lives of South Africa’s vulnerable children and youth at risk.
-For more than a century we have been providing education, shelter and emotional support for at-risk young people – a mission begun in the 19th century by Salesian order founder St. John Bosco, who made it his life’s work to support children in need.
-It’s a mission we are living today, adapted to the unique needs of South Africa’s 21st century young people.
+The Salesian Institute is dedicated to improving the lives of South Africa’s vulnerable youth.
+For more than a century we have been providing education, training, and emotional support for at-risk young people – a mission begun in the 19th century by the Salesian order founder Saint John Bosco (Don Bosco), who made it his life’s work to support children in need.
+It’s a mission we are living today, adapted to the unique needs of South Africa’s 21st-century young people.

 South Africa’s youth is in crisis

 Safeguarding and improving the lives of young people is a vital task in South Africa.